kasini3000/kasini3000/README.md

 * Win node machine supports these versions(32-bit os is supported): win8.1, win10, win2012r2, win2016, win1019, win7 (need to install ps5.1), win2008r2 (need to install ps5.1)

-* Automatic/Manual Change the password for ALL win node machines in batches.
+* Automatic/Manual Change 16-bit random number password for ALL win nodes in batches,then write new pwd to [nodelist.csv] on master pc.

 That is [Regularly automatically update the password of the node machine].